angelmtzr/computational-geometry/README.md

 - Line Segment Intersection
 - Polygon/Layer Overlap

-The [matplotlib](https://matplotlib.org/) package is used to display geometries.
+The [matplotlib](https://matplotlib.org/) package is used to easily see the outputs of the program in a graphical way.

 ## Table of Contents